Unleash the Power of Protein: Building Strength and Wellness from Within

 What is Protein Made Of?

-Proteins have various functions in the body.
+It has various functions in the body.
 They are involved in structural support, acting as building blocks for tissues such as muscles, skin, and organs.
-Proteins also play a crucial role in enzyme catalysis, facilitating chemical reactions in cells.
-Additionally, proteins participate in cell signaling, immune response, transport of molecules, and hormone regulation.
+It also plays a crucial role in enzyme catalysis, facilitating chemical reactions in cells.
+Additionally, it participates in cell signaling, immune response, transport of molecules, and hormone regulation.

-Protein requirements vary depending on factors such as age, sex, weight, activity level, and overall health.
-The general recommendation for adults is to consume about 0.8 grams of protein per kilogram of body weight.
-However, athletes, pregnant women, and individuals recovering from injuries may require higher protein intake.
+The requirements vary depending on factors such as age, sex, weight, activity level, and overall health.
+The general recommendation for adults is to consume about 0.8 grams per kilogram of body weight.
+However, athletes, pregnant women, and individuals recovering from injuries may require higher intake.
 Consulting with a healthcare professional or registered dietitian can provide personalized guidance on protein needs.

-The nutritional composition of protein in 100 grams varies depending on the source.
+The nutritional composition in 100 grams varies depending on the source.
 Here are some examples:

 Protein and the Environment: